 Licensed badger culling

 Badger culling is licensed by Natural England and is industry-led.
-Two methods of culling are permitted; cage trapping and shooting, and free shooting.
+Two methods of culling are permitted; cage trapping and shooting, and controlled shooting.
 To ensure that badger culling is effective, safe and humane, it can only be carried out by licensed contractors who have undertaken government-approved training.
 Contractors must adhere to strict licence conditions stipulated by Natural England.
 Monitoring of the safety, effectiveness and humaneness of badger culls is carried out each year and published on GOV.UK.

 There are three types of culling licence: